GheodeAI/metaheuristic-designer/docs/api_reference.rst

    ":py:class:`encodings.TypeCastEncoding<metaheuristic_designer.encodings.TypeCastEncoding>`", "Encoding that changes the datatype when encoding and decoding."
    ":py:class:`encodings.MatrixEncoding<metaheuristic_designer.encodings.MatrixEncoding>`", "Encoding that reshapes a vector to a tensor with a different size."
    ":py:class:`encodings.ImageEncoding<metaheuristic_designer.encodings.ImageEncoding>`", "Encoding that reshapes a vector to a NxMxC matrix of bytes that represents NxM images with C channels."
+   ":py:class:`encodings.SigmoidEncoding<metaheuristic_designer.encodings.SigmoidEncoding>`", "Encoding that allows algorithms for continuous problems to be applied to binary problems.
+Converts real numbers to probabilities."
    ":py:class:`encodings.AdaptionEncoding<metaheuristic_designer.encodings.AdaptionEncoding>`", "Encoding that makes individuals represent the solution and parameters of the algorithm."
    ":py:class:`encodings.CompositeEncoding<metaheuristic_designer.encodings.CompositeEncoding>`", "Encoding that applies other encoders in sequence."
    ":py:class:`encodings.CMAEncoding<metaheuristic_designer.encodings.CMAEncoding>`", "Encoding used by the CMA-ES algorithm."